YunDobi/ExpoNet_Grails_App/readMe.md

 # OverVeiw #

-ExpoClient is a one of the CRUD format of application that created by redux with bootstrap for simple and clean UI, Grails for api server, and lastly used Mongodb server for database.
-While I was working on this project, the biggest hardship was limited resources for learning Grails, and mongodb server authorization.
-However, spent more time for reading the documentation deeply, and controlling multiple versions of technical tools were great experiences, and improved my research skill with version control.
+ExpoClient is one of the CRUD-formatted applications created by Redux with Bootstrap for a simple and clean UI, GRAILS for an API server, and lastly, MongoDB for the database.
+While I was working on this project, the biggest hardship was limited resources for learning GRAILS and MongoDB server authorization.
+However, spending more time reading the documentation deeply and controlling multiple versions of technical tools were great experiences and improved my research skills with version control.

 ## Versions ##